lorin/res-eng-short-course-notes/README.md

 ## Direct links to lectures

-The videos on the official page are in iframes, which seems to prevented Chrome from viewing them in full screen mode.
+The videos on the official page are in iframes, which seems to prevent Chrome from viewing them in full screen mode.
 Here are direct links to the videos, which allows the videos to be full screen.